simran-nijjar/gameconfigurationapp/docs/README3.txt

 All previous game configurations from iteration 1 & 2 should be deleted otherwise iteration 3 of the application will not run with the old game configurations and old game plays

-Photoes for Configurations and GamePlays:
+Photos for Configurations and GamePlays:
-Yo can open ViewImage activity from clicling on satndart image in ViewConfiguration page.
+Yo can open ViewImage activity from clicking on standard image in ViewConfiguration page.
 It can also start from the AddNewGame activity after saving a game in Add new gamePlay and Edit gamePlay activities.
 In addition Edit gamePlay has a button to open ViewImage activity as well for a better user convinience.

 Known issues (were covered with a TA and they said that current state is acceptable) on some emulators:
-1. After accepting an image from the camera activity, activity does not stopes but opens up again.
+1. After accepting an image from the camera activity, activity does not stop but opens up again.
 To leave it, you need to make another photo and click on X button (do not accept photo).
 It will go back to the ViewImage activity with the last accepted photo.
 2. If image is saved rotated, you can use rotation buttons to move an image 90 degrees right or left.
 3. Sometimes when image is rotated, it is scaled down and it can be saved in that state.
 The image will be saved in that scaling and it can continue until image is extrimely small.

-Score Calculator Enchancment:
+Score Calculator Enhancement:
+Covered all the requirements.

 Configuration Statistics: